github-education-resources/GitHubGraduation-2021/_data/ridwanultanvir/ridwanultanvir.md

 ---
-name: Ridwanul Hasan Tanvir
+name: Tanvir
-institution: Bangladesh University of Engineering and Technology (BUET) 🚩
+institution: BUET 🚩
 quote: You are born to win.
 github_user: ridwanultanvir
 ---